The following hardware are required to proceed with the installation.

 Copy kernelflinger executables to a USB flash drive

 The kernelflinger installation approach does not require you to erase the content of the USB flash drive, but the USB flash drive needs to have at least a 2GB VFAT file system on it to store the kernelflinger UEFI executables.
-The kernelflinger executables are packaged in a flashfile in .ZIP format, unzip the content of the .ZIP file to a USB flash drive before the installation.
+The kernelflinger executables are packaged in a flashfile in .ZIP format, which is available under the out/ folder after building the Celadon source code.
+Unzip the content of the .ZIP file to a USB flash drive before the installation.

 Boot the built-in EFI Shell to bootstrap the installation

 The kernelflinger executables are loaded and run by the UEFI Shell.
 To enable the built-in UEFI Shell in the UEFI firmware of Intel NUC, power on the device and press F2 to enter the firmware setup menu.

 Click the Advanced button on the Boot Order pane, then click the Boot Configuration tab to ensure the Internal UEFI Shell option is checked in the Boot Devices list.

 On a refresh of the 7th generation Intel NUC model (i.e. Dawson Canyon), if you have ever installed Celadon on the Intel NUC system, you can install Celadon on it with Intel Platform Flash Tool Lite using Android fastboot protocol.
 Proceed with the instructions on the Install Celadon using Intel Platform Flash Tool Lite section to install Celadon using Intel Platform Flash Tool.